The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 6. Hail

-Each of these weather conditions proofs uniquely dangerous when we take a closer look at each phenomenon and view it within the context that they occur:
+Each of these weather conditions proves uniquely dangerous when examined within the context in which it occurs:

 1) Tornadoes

-They are not the biggest in size nor the most long-lasting, but tornadoes are by far the deadliest and most destructive weather phenomenon that occurs over a small area in a relatively short period.
+Although not the largest or longest-lasting, tornadoes are by far the deadliest and most destructive weather phenomenon over a small area and short period.

 They are not independent storms and are usually produced by massive thunderstorms called supercells.
-(The latter is commonly found in the Great Plains of the United States, where cold and warm air masses meet to develop these large-scale storm systems.)
+These are commonly found in the Great Plains of the United States, where cold and warm air masses meet to develop large-scale storm systems.

 The deadliest tornado in recent history occurred in Bangladesh in 1989 and resulted in approximately 1300 deaths.